West Virginia Counts on the Land and Water Conservation Fund

 At the federal level, the Land and Water Conservation Fund is the primary mechanism to purchase inholdings, easements, and mineral rights to conserve and improve access to public land.
 States receive grants from the Land and Water Conservation Fund to acquire, build, and maintain parks and other recreational facilities like swimming pools, ballfields, picnic shelters, and playgrounds.
 LWCF also supports our state parks and hunting and fishing access on wildlife management areas.

-Unfortunately, the Land and Water Conservation Fund is set to expire on September 30, 2018.
+Unfortunately, the Land and Water Conservation Fund expired on September 30, 2018.
 We need strong leadership from our elected officials in Washington to ensure this vital fund is renewed and that it receives its full share from Congress each year.
 West Virginia’s public lands count on LWCF!
 Let West Virginia’s congressional delegation know you want a strong LWCF, send a letter today.

-West Virginia has received nearly $240 million from LWCF for over 500 projects in 54 of our 55 counties.
+West Virginia has received $241 million from LWCF for over 500 projects in 54 of our 55 counties.

 LWCF for Hunting, Fishing, & Wildlife: $6.4 million